This post was first published in 2015 but has been updated in 2019 with the most recent information on the best places to visit in Tasmania.

 8. Freycinet National Park

 Freycinet is another great national park on the east coast of Tasmania.
-The park is world renowned for its biggest attraction the Wineglass Bay, which draws thousands of visitors to its granite peaks, secluded bays, and white sandy beaches.
-For us the highlight of Freycinet was once again going off the beaten path to avoid the crowds and discover the more stunning (in our opinion anyway), Hazards Beach.
-We left wanting more, wishing we had more time to spend in the park and to discover the southern end of the Freycinet Peninsula.
+The park is world-renowned for its biggest attraction the Wineglass Bay, which draws thousands of visitors to its granite peaks, secluded bays, and white sandy beaches.
+For us, the highlight of Freycinet was once again going off the beaten path to avoid the crowds and discover the more stunning (in our opinion anyway), Hazards Beach.
+We left wanting more, therefore it made our list of best places to visit in Tasmania.
+We wished we had more time to spend in the park and to discover the southern end of the Freycinet Peninsula.

 9. Freycinet Marine Farm

 Tasmania is renowned for its great local produce and its fantastic seafood.
 But there is seafood and then there is Freycinet Marine Farm seafood.
-Succulent oysters, freshly harvested mussels, local Tasmanian Rock lobster, scallops, and calamari are all on offer at this family owned marine farm.
+Succulent oysters, freshly harvested mussels, local Tasmanian Rock lobster, scallops, and calamari are all on offer at this family-owned marine farm.
 Our delicious oyster and mussel lunch was by far the best meal we had in Tasmania and one that is bound to keep me salivating for more fresh oysters for months to come!
+As far as food goes, it is definitely one of the best places to visit in Tasmania.

 10. Bay of Fires